Resources for Our Families

 How do new families get started?

-All families who have not previously connected to AdaptAbilities programs and services are required to complete our intake process by contacting our head office at 780-431-8446.
+All families who have not previously connected to AdaptAbilities programs and services are required to complete our intake process by contacting our Support Office at 780-431-8446.

 Where are your programs located?